 Using a pumice stone is a great way to rid yourself of dry, rough, and dead skin.
-But some people have their reservations about using pumice stones.
-Maybe they read a warning some time, or have been put off by a previous experience.
+Some people have their reservations about using pumice stones, that they’re too sharp and abrasive.
+This is the point of a pumice stone but it is true, improper handling can quickly become problematic!

-Pumice stone is a naturally forming rock from volcanoes.
-It’s been used in construction and manufacturing since the Roman times but also in household cleaners and personal hygiene.
-It’s abrasive, but soft, making it perfect for use on the body.
+Pumice stones are naturally formed rocks originating from volcanoes.
+They have been used in construction and manufacturing since Roman times but also in household cleaners and personal hygiene.
+Pumice stones are abrasive, but also soft and hygienic, making it perfect for use on the body.
 There are no chemicals and it’s non-toxic.
+They are also sustainable to source and harvest – many volcanoes provide a near-infinite supply of pumice.

 So why do some people think pumice stones are bad for your feet?